jiecaoyu/XNOR-Net-PyTorch/README.md

 ```

 ## ImageNet
 I implemented the AlexNet for the ImageNet dataset.
-You can follow the instructions [here](https://github.com/jiecaoyu/pytorch_imagenet#genearte-lmdb) to setup the dataset.
+You can download the preprocessed dataset [here](https://drive.google.com/uc?export=download&id=0B-7I62GOSnZ8aENhOEtESVFHa2M) and uncompress it.
+However, to use this dataset, you have to install [Caffe](https://github.com/BVLC/caffe) first.

 ## Todo
+- Generate new dataset without caffe support.
-NIN for ImageNet.
+- NIN for ImageNet.

 ## Notes
 ### Gradients of sign function